Nicholas-Mercado/reading-notes/c401/class_01.md

 nums.append(7)

-Instead of mutating data make a new data
+Instead of mutating data make new data

 Names have no type and values have no scope

+## Things I want to know more about